wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

 This is not linear scaling, there are still conflicts left, and this is a very simple example but still, it works!
 And it was easy!

-Although it is defintily not ready for production use, you can alreay try to run things, report bugs, and see what is missing in user-facing tools and libraries.
+Although it is definitely not ready for production use, you can already try to run things, report bugs, and see what is missing in user-facing tools and libraries.